calaldees/teachingWorkshops/teacherTraining/whatIsEducation.md

 This was the pre-reading.

+TASK: Discuss
+1. What are the points raised in these articles?
-TASK: How do your personal beliefs as a _Teacher of Computing_ intersect with the opinions displayed in these articles?
+2. How do your personal beliefs as a _Teacher of Computing_ intersect with the opinions displayed in these articles?

-Show me your retention and note-taking skills.
+* As a group you must self balance - I want you facilitate equal contributions from everyone
+* The outcome of this discussion will help inform how I plan future sessions
+    * The task will be recorded
-I will make notes on the quality of your contributions.
+    * I will make notes on the quality of your contributions
+    * Show me your note-taking skills, your retention and your higher order skills

 Preparing students for a future we are unsure of